how it works

 That can help manufacturers address challenges like:

-• Difficult-to-control parts such as bags, wires, flexible materials, or small components
+• Difficult-to-handle components such as bags, wires, flexible materials, or irregular geometries that are hard to control in continuous motion

 • Challenging materials such as glues, lubricants, tapes, or adhesives